 Bread that Spoils

 Below is a reflection that I offer for John 6:24-35.
-If you want to see my detailed exegesis of the text from three years ago, click here.
+If you want to see my detailed exegesis of the text, click here.

 I once heard a breadmaker being interviewed on NPR, whose words have stayed with me: “There is a very fine line between fermentation and putrefaction.”
 One reasons so many store bought sliced loaves of bread are chocked full of chemical preservatives is because of this propensity for bread to spoil.
 The same metabolical reactions that ferment the yeast in bread dough are the reactions that ferment bacteria in spoilage.
 In those societies that pre-dated modern refrigeration or artificial preservation of bread, putrefaction could mean the difference between eating or not.